bluedatainc/solutions/MLOps/examples/KDApp connections/Connections.md

 ### 2. `secret`
 An example that uses `secret` as a connection resource is while configuring a notebook cluster with source control.
+The connected secret needs to have the following label: `'kubedirector.hpe.com/secretType': '<some-type>'`

 The YAML snippet below illustrates the syntax:

 ```yaml
 apiVersion: "kubedirector.hpe.com/v1beta1"